-Based on the evidence and Council's expressed preferences, the main strategies that are likely to be effective in the local context have been summarised into short-, medium and longer-term actions.
+Based on the evidence and Council's expressed preferences, the main strategies that are likely to be effective in the local context have been summarised into short, medium and longer-term actions.

-- Short-term (within 3 years): - Adoption of the Shoalhaven Affordable Housing Strategy, including definitions, benchmarks, KPIs and reporting mechanisms; - Dedicate the Council owned site at 42-46 Coomea Street, Bomaderry as the preferred short-term site for an affordable housing partnership, investigate potential opportunities for expansion to include additional land in the precinct; - Investigate and identify another two sites owned by Council or another public authority for affordable housing partnerships in the medium and longer-term, potentially one for a mixed tenure affordable housing development, and one for a manufactured homes estate that includes provision for the 'Tiny Homes' concept; - Completion of the first affordable housing development on the Coomea Street site in partnership with a Community Housing Provider; - Preparatory work on the other two other identified affordable housing sites; - Development of a shared equity model in conjunction with a Community Housing Provider. - Medium-term (within 3-5 years): - Completion of the residential CVP/MHE affordable housing development including a 'Tiny Homes' component on a site owned by Council or another public authority in partnership with a Community Housing Provider and relevant support agencies; - Ensuring sufficient zoned land in R1, R3 and B4 zones around key centres; - Provide a sufficient quantity of R1 zoned land in release areas land around major centres; - Increase FSR for multi dwelling housing to 0.5:1 within 600 metres of nominated centres within R3 and B4 zones within 600 metres of key centres; - Provide planning incentives with respect to parking requirements in multi-dwelling housing in R1, R3 and B4 zones within 600 metres of key centres; - Promote good quality boarding house developments within 600 metres of key centres; - Develop DCP guidelines for 'new generation' boarding houses; - Provide opportunities for permanent sites in caravan parks; - o Develop a Voluntary Planning Agreement; - Reduce parking requirements for smaller one and two bedroom apartments; - Expand the area covered by Council's existing 'parking discount';
+- Short-term (within 3 years): - Adoption of the Shoalhaven Affordable Housing Strategy, including definitions, benchmarks, KPIs and reporting mechanisms; - Dedicate the Council owned site at 42-46 Coomea Street, Bomaderry as the preferred short-term site for an affordable housing partnership, investigate potential opportunities for expansion to include additional land in the precinct; - Investigate and identify another two sites owned by Council or another public authority for affordable housing partnerships in the medium and longer-term, potentially one for a mixed tenure affordable housing development, and one for a manufactured homes estate that includes provision for the 'Tiny Homes' concept;

+- Completion of the first affordable housing development on the Coomea Street site in partnership with a Community Housing Provider; - Preparatory work on the other two other identified affordable housing sites: - Development of a shared equity model in conjunction with a Community Housing Provider; - Investigate and advocate for temporary affordable housing opportunities on NSW Government land that is awaiting future development; - Advocate for the NSW Government to revise the Affordable Rental Housing State Environmental Planning Policy (SEPP) and SEPP 70 Affordable Housing (Revised Schemes) to include Shoalhaven.

+• Medium-term (within 3-5 years):

+- Completion of the residential CVP/MHE affordable housing development including a 'Tiny Homes' component on a site owned by Council or another public authority in partnership with a Community Housing Provider and relevant support agencies; - Ensuring sufficient zoned land in R1, R3 and B4 zones around key centres; - Provide a sufficient quantity of R1 zoned land in release areas land around major centres; - Increase FSR for multi dwelling housing to 0.5:1 within 600 metres of nominated centres within R3 and B4 zones within 600 metres of key centres; - Consider the size of secondary dwellings through the review of Clause 5.4(9) of Shoalhaven Local Environmental Plan 2014 to encourage affordability; - Provide planning incentives with respect to parking requirements in multi-dwelling housing in R1, R3 and B4 zones within 600 metres of key centres:

+- Promote good quality boarding house developments within 600 metres of key centres; - Develop DCP guidelines for 'new generation' boarding houses; - Provide opportunities for permanent sites in caravan parks; - Develop a Voluntary Planning Agreement; - Reduce parking requirements for smaller one and two bedroom apartments; - Expand the area covered by Council's existing 'parking discount'; - Pursue incentives to encourage the creation of land for affordable housing and the provision of affordable housing developments generally, including potential variation to planning controls tied to affordable housing outcomes.

-- Consider potential variations to controls tied to affordable housing outcomes. - Longer-term (within 5-10 years): - Completion of a third affordable housing development on a site owned by Council or another public authority, preferably around Milton-Ulladulla, in partnership with a Community Housing Provider; - Mandate affordable and low cost dwelling types in appropriate developments/locations in in R1, R3 and B4 zones within 600 metres of key centres.
+• Longer-term (within 5-10 years):

+- Completion of a third affordable housing development on a site owned by Council or another public authority, preferably around Milton-Ulladulla, in partnership with a Community Housing Provider; - Mandate affordable and low cost dwelling types in appropriate developments/locations in in R1, R3 and B4 zones within 600 metres of key centres.